-With Alexa Guard Plus, additional benefits include access to Amazon’s 24/7 emergency hotline, the ability for Echo products to listen for intrusive sounds around the home, as well as dog barks and siren sounds that will play if your Echo speaker or display detects motion or hears an intruder.
+With Alexa Guard Plus, additional benefits include access to Amazon’s 24/7 emergency hotline and the ability for Echo products to listen for intrusive sounds around the home> It will also play dog barks and siren sounds if your Echo speaker or display detects motion or hears an intruder.

 Google’s Nest Aware also offers two tiers of service, although both are locked behind paywalls.
 The standard Nest Aware plan interfaces with a number of Google’s Nest cameras and video doorbells, allowing you to store motion-triggered event videos in Google’s cloud for up to 30 days.
 While you can still use a Nest camera or doorbell without a Nest Aware subscription, you won’t be able to save any video events.

-The standard Nest Aware plan also includes Nest speaker and display monitoring for the sounds of glass breaking, smoke/carbon monoxide alarms, along with a feature called ‘familiar face detection’ that allows your smart cameras to learn who your friends and family are by adding them as recognized visitors in the Nest app.
+The standard Nest Aware plan also includes Nest speaker and display monitoring for the sounds of glass breaking and smoke/carbon monoxide alarms, along with a feature called “familiar face detection” that allows your smart cameras to learn who your friends and family are by adding them as recognized visitors in the Nest app.
 That means whenever your uncle shows up at the front door, your Nest doorbell will send you an alert saying “Uncle Mark is at the front door.”

 The second tier of service is known as Nest Aware Plus, and it adds 60 days of video event storage, as well as 10 days of 24/7 continuous video recording.
 As part of both tiers of service, users also have the ability to dial 911 through the Google Home app in the event of an emergency.